Laboratory 6

 CI builds

-• When managing pull requests, it is necessary to be sure that the change does not worsen the code.
+• When managing pull requests, it is necessary to be sure that the change does not break the existing code.

 • A basic requirement is that all tests continue to pass once the pull request is merged.